 Wire (tightly woven wire)

-I split the wire containers into two groups: one wire tight woven bins and wide woven bins.
+I split the wire containers (Affiliate Link) into two groups: one wire-tight woven bin and one wide woven bin.
 The first one is tight woven wire bins that work great for collecting small items that would not fall through the cracks of the container.
 Below are some wire bins I found on Amazon.com (affiliate).

-Some items that can be stored in this bin are art supplies, craft supplies, paper supplies, file folders, and papers.
+Some items that can be stored in this bin are art supplies, craft supplies, paper supplies, file folders (Affiliate Link), and papers.

 Wire (wide woven wire) Containers

-These wire containers are ones that can easily hold items that are larger.
+These wire containers (Affiliate Link) are ones that can easily hold items that are larger.
 They work well in closets.
-The bins below I found on Amazon.com(affiliate).
+I found one below on Amazon.com(affiliate).

 The items that can be stored in these bins are bottles, cleaning supplies, potatoes, onions, and craft fabric.

-Now onto the acrylic and plastic containers.
-These types of containers are very popular in the kitchen, pantry, bathroom areas of the home.
+Now onto the acrylic and plastic containers (Affiliate Link).
+These types of containers are very popular in the kitchen, pantry (Affiliate Link), bathroom areas of the home.

 Acrylic / Plastic Containers

-The acrylic containers are ones that are a super durable plastic that lasts a long time and can be used for closets, bathrooms, and kitchens.
-We have ones that are still going strong after 10 years!
+The acrylic containers are super durable plastic that lasts a long time and can be used for closets, bathrooms, and kitchens.
+We have ones that are still going strong after ten years!
 They are the workhorse of the organization industry.
-Below are acrylic bins I found on Amazon.

-The plastic containers are a little less durable and are usually used for long-term storage.
+Plastic containers are a little less durable and are usually used for long-term storage.
 Below are some I found on Amazon (affiliate).
-They are great for storing out of season clothing and holiday decoration.
+They are great for storing out-of-season clothing and holiday decorations.
 They most always have lids and can easily snap closed to keep the bugs out.

 Glass Containers

-The glass containers are great for food storage in the fridge and the pantry.
+The glass containers (Affiliate Link) are great for food storage in the fridge and the pantry (Affiliate Link).
 Some other items you can store in these containers are craft project supplies and office supplies.

 I hope this post about container types helped you decide on which bin to use for your next organizing project.